-From the application software developers perspective, the DS1957 looks like two registers and a buffer and control logic that are accessed through a 1-Wire bus (Figure (1)) After the Intermediate Product Register (IPR) and the I/O buffer have been loaded with data and control information, the microcomputer will be started, perform the requested tasks and place the result into the IPR from where it can be read by the bus master.
-The data processing inside the DS1957 and the peructure of the data packets that tell the microcomputer what tasks to perform is governed by the ROM firmware.
+From the application software developers perspective, the DS1954 looks like two registers and a buffer and control logic that are seen and a buffer and control logic that are accessed through a 1-Wire bus (Figure 1).
+After the Intermediate Product Register (IPR) and the I/O buffer have been loaded with data and control information, the microcomputer will be started, perform the requested tasks and place the result into the IPR from where it can be read by the bus master.
+The data processing inside the DS1954 and the structure of the data packets that tell the microcomputer what tasks to perform is governed by the ROM firmware.
 A detailed description of the firmware functions and data packet formats is found in the "Crypto iButton Firmware Reference Manual."

 The IPR is normally used to transfer command codes and message data to the microcomputer in blocks of up to 128 bytes and to receive results back from the microcomputer.
 The messages themselves may extend over several blocks.
-The message transfer management, which includes block number, block length, bytes remaining, CRC and checksum, is controlled by means of the I/O buffer.
-During extensive mathematical operations, the microcomputer will pause after a predefined amount of time and allow the bus master to read progress information from the status register.
-The bus master will then signal the microcomputer to resume computation until the next pause occurs, and so on, until the task is finished.
+The bessage transfer management, which includes block number, block length, bytes remaining, CRC and checksum, is controlled by means of the I/O buffer.
+During extensive mathematical operations.
+The injerocomputer will pause after a predefined amount of time and allow the bus master to read progress information from the status register.
+The bus master will then signal the microcomputer to resture computation until the next pause occurs, and so on, until the task is finished.

 The duration of the computation time slices is controlled by the True Time Clock.
-Other functions of the True Time Clock are date/time stamping of events and imposing expiration dates.
-The arithmetic accelerator is optimized for exponentiation, multiplication and squaring.
+Other functions of the True Time Clock are date/time stamping of events and imposing expiration dates. accelerator is optimized for exponentiation, multiplication and squaring.
 Such operations are typically required for encryption/decryption of data packets that use the large number theory of public key cryptography.

-DS1957 FUNCTIONAL BLOCK DIAGRAM Figure 1
+DS1954 FUNCTIONAL BLOCK DIAGRAM Figure 1